Aspidochelone: Biblical whales

 Sea monsters so great as islands appear in biblical commentaries.
 Basil of Caesarea in his Hexameron says the following about the "great whales" (Hebrew tannin) mentioned in the fifth day of creation (Genesis 1:21):

 Scripture gives them the name of great not because they are greater than a shrimp and a sprat, but because the size of their bodies equals that of great hills.
 Thus when they swim on the surface of the waters one often sees them appear like islands.
 But these monstrous creatures do not frequent our coasts and shores; they inhabit the Atlantic ocean.
 Such are these animals created to strike us with terror and awe.
 If now you hear say that the greatest vessels, sailing with full sails, are easily stopped by a very small fish, by the remora, and so forcibly that the ship remains motionless for a long time, as if it had taken root in the middle of the sea, do you not see in this little creature a like proof of the power of the Creator?

 The Pseudo-Eustatius Commentary on the Hexameron connects this passage with Aspidochelone mentioned in the Physiologus.

-A related story is the Jonah's Whale legend.
-Pliny the Elder's Natural History tells the story of a giant fish, which he names pristis, of immense size.

-The Lucian's True History contains elements of both Jonah's Whale and Aspidochelone legends.

 The allegory of the Aspidochelone borrows from the account of whales in Saint Isidore of Seville's Etymologiae.
 Isidore cites the prophet Jonah; the Vulgate translation of the Book of Jonah translates Jonah 2:2 as Exaudivit me de ventre inferni: "He (the Lord) heard me from the belly of Hell".
 He concludes that such whales must have bodies as large as mountains.